spicy/strafe-analyzer/README.md

 ## Acknowledgments

-*   [rumour](https://github.com/rumoura) For helping setup the base in its early stages.
+*   [rumour](https://github.com/rumoura) for helping setup the base in its early stages.

 ## License
 > Copyright (c) 2020-2022 Daniel Currey